Isemarket

 Isemarkt Harvestehude

-10 Interesting Data and Facts about Isemarkt Hamburg
+10 interesting facts and figures about the Isemarkt Hamburg

-• The marketplaces are redistributed every year, ensuring that smaller vendors also receive good spots regularly.
+• The market plots are redistributed every year so that smaller vendors also regularly get good stand locations.

-• Food trucks with changing concepts are strategically integrated into the market rows – from Korean street food to game bratwurst.
+• Food trucks with changing concepts are specifically integrated into the market series - from Korean street food to game sausage

-• The payment behavior at the Isemarkt has changed significantly – many vendors now accept card payments or mobile payments.
+• The payment behaviour on the Isemarkt has changed considerably – many retailers now also accept card payment or mobile payment.

-• Some vendors use cargo bikes to deliver their goods emissions-free from the surrounding area in the morning.
+• Some retailers use trucks to deliver their goods directly from the surrounding area in the morning without emissions.

-• The variety of scents at the market ranges from smoked fish to fresh bread to soap stalls – a deliberately set stimulus for all senses.
+• The variety of smells at the market ranges from smoked fish to fresh bread and soap bars - a deliberate stimulus for all the senses.

-• On specific days, individual stalls offer free , such as olive oils, chutneys, or vegan spreads.
+• On certain days, individual stalls offer free tastings, for example of olives, chutneys or vegan spreads.

-• In a hidden area of the market, you can regularly find a mobile knife sharpener working on-site.
+• In a hidden market area, you will regularly find a mobile knife grinder working directly on site.

-• Some flower vendors offer custom bouquets that are made only from regional and seasonal plants.
+• Some florists offer customised bouquets that are put together using only regional and seasonal plants.

-• The vendor community occasionally hosts action days, for example, with live music or workshops on regional cuisine.
+• The merchant community occasionally organises action days, for example with live music or workshops on regional cuisine.

-• The Isemarkt has its own seasonal product lexicon, which is regularly updated and made available at some stalls.
+• The Isemarkt has its own seasonal goods encyclopaedia, which is regularly updated and displayed directly at some stalls.

 Who is the Isemarkt suitable for?

-The Isemarkt is perfect for families because you will appreciate the relaxed atmosphere and the opportunity to discover regional products together.
+The Isemarkt is ideal for families, as you will appreciate the relaxed atmosphere and the opportunity to discover regional products together.
 Tourists will also find an authentic piece of Hamburg here and can immerse themselves in local life.
-The barrier-free design of the market also allows for a comfortable visit for people with limited mobility.
+The barrier-free design of the market also makes it easy for people with limited mobility to visit.

-Visiting the Ise market is of course free of charge.
-Prices at the stalls vary depending on the product and vendor.
-Generally, however, you can expect fair prices for fresh and high-quality goods.
+Of course, a visit to the Isemarkt is free of charge.
+The prices at the stalls vary depending on the product and vendor.
+In general, however, you can expect fair prices for fresh and high-quality goods.

-Tip: Many vendors offer discounts on perishable goods towards the end of the market day.
-So a later visit can be worthwhile if you're on the lookout for bargains.
+Tip: Many traders offer discounts on perishable goods towards the end of the market day.
+So a late visit can be worthwhile if you're after a bargain.

 Conclusion